BrianHanke/lentil-bhgc/README.md

 ### Lentil-BHGC

-I created this repo to host Window builds of Lentil.
+I created this repo to host Windows builds of Lentil.
 Most recently I updated the code to work with the latest Arnold SDK, 7.2.2.0+.
 I plan on keeping Lentil up to date and adding quality of life features as needed.
 I would also like to provide Houdini Solaris support eventually, but as it stands right now (July 2023) Arnold doesn't allow camera shaders or operators in Solaris.

 -----